 Offices and shops have also followed suit, spurred on by the energy and maintenance savings associated with a change to LED lighting.
 Well-known chains such as Wal-Mart and Starbucks are using retrofit LED bulbs in many of their existing premises.
 They have also specified LED lighting in new developments.

 US cities can be crowded and hectic places, none more so than New York.
 But LED lighting is helping to improve the environment in which people live and work.

 For example, the United States Custom House building in New York’s Lower Manhattan was beginning to show its age.
 To make matters worse, the lighting gave the building an unkempt, dingy appearance at night.

 LED lighting has now transformed the façade of the Custom House.
 Shadows have gone, and the building looks less scruffy and more genteel.
 The electricity bill for lighting the exterior has also fallen by 43%.

-Visitors to US tourist attractions may also come across the effects of LEDs.
+Visitors to US tourist attractions may also come across the effects of LED light bulbs.
 In Washington, LED lighting features in the Smithsonian American Art Museum, a popular venue for locals and tourists alike.
-As part of an experiment with the US Department of Energy, the Smithsonian authorities have replaced all the incandescent bulbs in one gallery with LEDs, and are monitoring energy costs and the return on investment.
+As part of an experiment with the US Department of Energy, the Smithsonian authorities have replaced all the incandescent bulbs in one gallery with LED light bulbs, and are monitoring energy costs and the return on investment.
 Over the course of a year, the cost of electricity to light the gallery has fallen from $2,984 to $816.
 As a result, the new LED lighting installation has paid for itself within 16 months.

-Judging by this, the future is certainly brighter thanks to LEDs.
+Judging by this, the future is certainly brighter thanks to LED light bulbs.
 Have you joined the lighting revolution yet?